-The 26th annual Festival of the Cranes, November 19-24, 2013, offers something for everyone: from backyard birders to bird experts, from amateur photographers to pros.
+The Festival of the Cranes offers something for everyone: from backyard birders to bird experts, from amateur photographers to pros.
 Activities include refuge tours, bird biology, geology and art workshops, keynote speakers and much more.

 Members of the Audubon Council of New Mexico, the Central New Mexico Audubon Society, the American Birding Association and the Friends of the Bosque Board will be on hand at the observation decks around the Bosque tour loops to assist visitors with questions and to share their birding expertise and scopes.